 This construction is useful for limited buffer implementation and has been proven secure in this implementation structure.
 The main disadvantage of the scheme is that the presence of sequence of tags makes the ciphertext, authentication tag tuple a bit longer.
 Hence the user has been given the flexibility to make the computation of the intermediate tags optional.
-We would like to note that intermediate tag in authenticated encryption has been described in [14].
+We would like to note that intermediate tag in authenticated encryption has been described in [16].

-4.1.3 Low Hardware Area in the Implementation
+5.1.3 Low Hardware Area in the Implementation

 The base component for TriviA is the stream cipher Trivia-SC, which needs low hardware requirement, since it is a variant of Trivium, which has low hardware requirement.
-Beside this TriviA uses the same VPV-Hash [13] universal hash for both the intermediate state value computation and the authentication tag generation, hence both the operation uses the same circuit.
+Beside this TriviA uses the same VPV-Hash [15] universal hash for both the intermediate state value computation and the authentication tag generation, hence both the operation uses the same circuit.

-Moreover VPV-Hash universal hash requires low hardware area than that of the hardware efficient Topelitz construction [9].
-For example, VPV-Hash{5,ck} uses only one 32 bit multiplier to compute 128 bit tag, which is much better than compared to that of Toeplitz construction which requires four 32 bit multiplier to compute 128 bit tag.
+Moreover VPV-Hash universal hash requires low hardware area than that of the hardware efficient Topelitz construction [11].
+For example, VPV-Hash{ck} uses only one 32 bit multiplier to compute 128 bit tag, which is much better than compared to that of Toeplitz construction which requires four 32 bit multiplier to compute 128 bit tag.
 The figure below gives a abstract view of the circuit required for VPV-Hash.

 Clearly VPV-Hash requires two VHorner Circuit and one 32 bit multiplier.
 The VHorner -n/d circuit executes the inner for loop of the VMult{n/d} algorithm.
 The figure represents the circuit for the VPV-Hash Universal hash which is run by TriviA-ck algorithm in two phases for internal state generation and authentication tag generation respectively.
-In the first call to VPV-Hash{5,ck}, the control signal does not drop the fourth(64 bit) and fifth(32 bit) line in the VHorner - 64/4 and VHorner - 32/5 circuits respectively.
-In the second call to VPV-Hash{4,ck} the control signal drops the fourth(64 bit) and fifth(32 bit) line in the VHorner - 64/3 and VHorner - 32/4 circuits respectively.

-4.1.4 Advantage and Drawback of the Implementation
+5.1.4 Advantage and Drawback of the Implementation

 TriviA uses Trivia-SC to produce the encryption key, authentication key and VPV-Hash to produce the authentication tag.
 Trivia-SC is very fast and it is parallelizable since it can process 64 bit at a time in a single clock cycle.
 VPV-Hash also uses very low hardware area.
-We also generate a intermediate state from the associated data and the nonce and the construction is Nonce Misuse Resistant.
+We also generate a intermediate state from the associated data and the nonce and the construction does not permit nonce misuse.
 Moreover the scheme also produces intermediate tags in the limited buffer scenario.